Haruma-K/UnityDebugSheet/README.md

 As a result, it becomes difficult to find the desired command, which in turn leads to a decrease in development efficiency.

 **Unity Debug Sheet** allows you to easily create a debug menu with a hierarchical structure.
-I aim for a GUI that anyone can easily handle intuitively, especially on mobile platforms.
+Its GUI can be easily and intuitively controlled by anyone, especially on mobile platforms.

 <p align="center">
   <img width="80%" src="Documentation/concept_01.gif" alt="Debug Sheet">